-Caitlyn is in the litigation practice group of Rudman Winchell and concentrates on Family and Criminal Law.
-Caitlyn is an accomplished and aggressive litigator who has an unfailing dedication to her clients.
-She establishes strong and lasting client relationships by committing herself to understanding each client’s specific needs and delivering service tailored to meet those needs.
-Caitlyn has a passion in assisting people through some of the most difficult times in their lives by providing strong advocacy and compassionate advice.
+By committing herself to understanding each client’s specific needs, she delivers services tailored to meet those needs.
+Caitlyn’s passion is assisting people through some of the most difficult times in their lives by providing strong advocacy and compassionate advice.

-Caitlyn is a rostered Guardian ad litem and takes appointments as a GAL in various courts throughout the State of Maine.
+Caitlyn is a rostered Guardian ad litem.
+She takes appointments as a GAL in various courts throughout the State of Maine.
 Caitlyn is also a board member of the Penobscot County Bar Association, a member of the Maine Association of Criminal Defense Attorneys, John Waldo Ballou Inn of Court, and the Maine State Bar Association.

 Memberships and Affiliations